SovereignCloudStack/docs/contributor-docs/operations/tests/implementation-notes.md

 parsing flavor names or evaluating CVE vulnerability reports.
 Developers of such tests are therefore *strongly* encouraged to include unit and regression tests for the conformance test's logic.
-As a bonus, a well written unit tests also makes it easier for reviewers to cross check a given pull request with new or enhanced conformance tests.
+As a bonus, a well written unit test also makes it easier for reviewers to cross check a given pull request with new or enhanced conformance tests.

 ### Requirements

 * Developing and running unit tests requires setting up the environment as outlined in the [README of the SCS conformance tests][tests-readme].
-* The name of the Python module implementing the conformance check should use be a valid [Python identifier][python-identifiers], to make it possible to import module members with the `import` statement.
+* The name of the Python module implementing the conformance check should be a valid [Python identifier][python-identifiers], to make it possible to import module members with the `import` statement.
 * Any module that ends in `_test`, will be picked up by pytest in our CI pipeline